-Ask yourselfActions to help you control the riskDoes your firm auditAuditing cases can help to encourage a culture of high standards, as well as being part of the supervision and support given to fee earners and other staff.Do you give realistic time and cost information toGiving clear and accurate information can avoid complaints about delays and a lack of progress.
-Having work planned out in advance can also people, and have systems that allow work to be dealt with in good time?
+Does your firm audit Auditing cases can help to encourage a culture of cases to check both high standards, as well as being part of the the standard of the supervision and support given to fee earners and work and service?

+Do you give realistic Giving clear and accurate information can avoid time and cost complaints about delays and a lack of progress.
+Information to Having work planned out in advance can also people, and have systems that allow work to be dealt with in good time?